CamilaDeAlm/CamilaDeAlm/README.md

 - **Salesforce CRM Implementation** : I participated in the implementation of the Salesforce CRM and trained all users in the company.

-- **Systems Deployment** : I have experience in systems deployment and working with SQL or NoSQL databases.

 - **Continuous Learning** : Currently, I'm learning Docker, Kubernetes, and data manipulation with Python libraries.
 Additionally, I'm focusing on orchestration and clustering.

 - **QA Testing** : I was responsible for QA testing and production of our entire payment system.